Brexit's new chapter: the 'impossible' trade deal

 Barnier said negotiators would open about ten "negotiating tables" in parallel.

 "We will give each subject two or three weeks and see what is possible.
-If the divisions are too great, we move on," a diplomat said.
+If the divisions are too great, we drop it and move on," a diplomat said.

+An EU-UK summit is planned for June to gauge where talks stand.

+- New 'no deal' -Johnson has scrapped his predecessor's goal of close ties with Europe that would minimise disruption to the cross-Channel economy.

 Will it be something formal, with clearly set joint institutions, or a looser arrangement structured by separate deals on trade, security and other topics as necessary?

-Many European capitals abhor the latter, spooked by the EU's confused ties with Switzerland, which are governed by over 100 deals.
+Many European capitals abhor the latter, spooked by the EU's confused ties with Switzerland, which are governed by over 100 deals that cause never-ending squabbles.

 Follow Emirates 24|7 on Google News.